 The assessment of this risk uses external UK corporate bond data that allows for transition risk.
 The data includes financial and non-financial bond data.
-The financial and non-financial data is combined to reflect Unum Limited's current asset mix.
+The credit risks for financial and non-financial bonds are assessed separately.

 The data contains bond information by bond duration and credit rating.
 Within each duration / rating bucket a distribution is fitted to the data.
 The best fitting distribution and parameters are chosen.
 The process is repeated for each duration / rating bucket to derive the 'raw' 1-in-200 stresses.